 Rocket League Auriga Series: Dingo Hitbox, Items & Details

-Psyonix has announced the new Auriga to end Rocket – Season 3 in style.
+Psyonix has announced the new Auriga series to end Rocket League – Season 3 in style.
 Let’s take a look at the Rocket League Dingo Hitbox and what the Dingo Hitbox means for the vehicle.
 Also, let’s take a look at what all is included in the Rocket League Auriga Series and how to unlock the Rocket League Auriga Series.

 Completely bizarre.
 Does Psyonix even know what a dingo is?
 They’re yellowish-orange, not green….
 Seriously guys, what the hell?
 Okay, that had to be done.
 But now for the important part – it’s time to talk about the new Rocket League Auriga series.
 It looks pretty damn cool and comes with some awesome items.
 And now for the most important part: all about the Dingo Hitbox and the Rocket League Auriga series!